-6.Obtainable qualifications
+6. Obtainable qualifications

-Educational personnel certification (Information teaching and Mathematics) is awarded to the student who earns the required credits.
+Educational personnel certification (Information teaching and Mathematics) is awarded to students who earn the required credits.

 - 7. Class subjects and their contents - For class subjects, refer to the subject table in Attachment 1.
 (The subject table is to be attached.) - For the details of the class subjects, refer to the syllabus that is published each academic year.